menu

 NeighborhoodScout's exclusive research revealed that 94.5% of the adult residents in the San Elizario City Center neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 97.2% of the neighborhoods in America.

-In addition, the San Elizario City Center neighborhood stands out for having an average per capita income lower than 96.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the San Elizario City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.1% of the neighborhoods in America.

 Also, the San Elizario City Center neighborhood stands out within Texas for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 6.5% of college-friendly places to live in TX.